jetthoughts/jt.github.io/_posts/2010-09-21-show-not-valid-csv-lines-with-sed.markdown

 sed -f script.sed <fileName>
 {% endhighlight %}

-And we get in output a normal csv format file.
-Next we just add the argument to apply this in this file.
+And we get a normal csv format file in the output.
+Next we just add the argument to apply that in this file.

 {% highlight bash linenos=table %}
 sed -i .bak -f script.sed <fileName>